galasa-dev/automation/releasePipeline/prerelease.md

 ### MEND scan

-1. Follow instructions from the internal [developer-docs wiki](https://github.ibm.com/galasa/developer-docs/wiki/how-to-mend-scan-galasa-mvp) on how to do this.
+1. Follow instructions from the internal [developer-docs wiki](https://github.ibm.com/galasa/developer-docs/wiki/how-to-mend-scan-galasa-mvp) on how to do this. **Note:** the bundles `dev.galasa.wrapping.com.auth0.jwt` and `dev.galasa.wrapping.kafka.clients` are not included in the MVP, therefore if vulnerabilities are found only in these bundles, they will not affect any IBM scans.
+However, they should still be remediated before starting the proper release if possible.

-**Note:**

 ### Test the MVP